 Veganism should be, above and beyond anything else, a categorical rejection of speciesism and the myth of human moral superiority.

 Humans are sentient beings.
 Sentience is the ability to feel, perceive, or to experience subjective perceptual experiences.
 The reason many people believe that other humans should not be unnecessarily made to suffer or killed is because humans also have empathy.
-When we have empathy, it’s because we understand the way another sentient being feels as we know we would feel the same way in their situation.
+When we have empathy, it’s because we understand the way another sentient being feels as we imagine we would feel the same way in their situation.
 Because of this, we believe that we should observe the inherent rights of other humans.
 Some of these are affirmative rights; rights to perform some favorable actions, like the right to drive a car, or the right to vote, etc. But there is another kind of rights that humans have that we observe; negative rights.
 These are the rights to not have some type of unfavorable action performed on us.
 Chief among these rights is the right to not be used by other humans exclusively as a resource for their pleasure, amusement, or convenience.

 Now, assuming we believe in these basic rights for other humans, a combination of empathy and logic dictates that observing their rights is what we consider “moral justice.”
 This means that, all other things being equal, we believe in treating similar cases similarly.
 If a human isn’t as cognitively aware as another human, for instance, an infant or a severely mentally disabled adult, that doesn’t mean that we can then exploit that human and say, kill them for no good reason or use them for forced organ donation or involuntary bio-medical experiments.
 Our sense of empathy tells us that because they feel the same pain and other sensations we do, that it would be immoral to exploit them simply because they are vulnerable and we are powerful, and that we possess some non-sentience trait that they don’t.